- Foam Roller Ball: The ORB Review

 Muscle Roller Ball vs Foam Roller

 Okay, so you’re trying to decide between a regular foam roller that’s shaped like a cylinder and a foam roller ball.
-Which one will work best for you?
+Which one will work best for you when you foam roll?
 Is there one that’s better than the other if your goal is optimal muscle recovery?
 Let’s find out!

 Similar Results with Both Tools